sebastianbergmann/phpunit/.github/ISSUE_TEMPLATE/4_COMPATIBILITY_PHPUNIT_10.md

 - Please keep the table shown below at the top of your issue.
 - Please include the output of "composer info | sort" if you installed PHPUnit using Composer.
 - Please post code as text (using proper markup).
 Do not post screenshots of code.
-- Visit https://phpunit.de/support.html if you are looking for support.
 - Please remove this comment before submitting your issue.
 -->